Personal information in ASIO records – Fact sheet 53

 Fax: (02) 6271 5696

-The Inspector-General will then, if she considers it appropriate, investigate and report on the matter.
+The Inspector-General will then, if considered appropriate, investigate and report on the matter.

 Further information about ASIO and its records is available in:

-If you have further questions regarding ASIO records please discuss them with our reference staff.
+If you have further questions regarding ASIO records please contact us.